mavlink/mavlink-devguide/en/services/component_information.md

-# Component Information Protocol (WIP)
+# Component Metadata Protocol (WIP)

 > **Warning** This service is still marked as "work in progress", and should not be relied upon in production.
+> It has also evolved since first created as the "Component Information Protocol".

-The *Component Information Protocol* is a MAVLink service for requesting information from (and about) MAVLink components.
+The *Component Metadata Protocol* is a MAVLink service for requesting metadata from (and about) MAVLink components.
 It is intended to provide autopilot- and version- independent feature discovery and configuration, allowing a GCS to configure its UI and/or a device without knowing anything about the connected system.

 Information shared using this service may include: